scriptwide-fonts/scriptwide-sans-cjk/README.md

 I plan to convert all glyphs to `K→J→S→V→H→M→T→U→G→P` source, roughly in this fallback order where applicable, but this will probably never happen.

 Scriptwide Sans CJK consists of 3 fonts to support as many CJK ideographs as possible.

+## A special note

+I'm too stupid and lazy to contact the Plangothic team (to clear up any misconceptions, I am native in Chinese), but it is imperative to address that the glyph for `U+26979	𦥹` should be mapped to `U+22C93	𢲓`.
+This will be fixed in the next version of Scriptwide Sans CJK-B.

 ## Coverage